 Pray. “...We do not wrestle against flesh and blood, but against principalities, against powers, against the rulers of the darkness of this age, against spiritual hosts of wickedness in the heavenly places.”(Ephesians 6:12) This is addiction.
 It’s undiluted evil, and it’s a spiritual battle for an person to break free.
 I am stunned about how few people are publicly praying on behalf of addicts, especially when you consider that almost everyone knows and loves someone who is struggling.
 We can pray for addicts seeking treatment, that they will find the support they need to get clean, and we can pray for the families that are broken and suffering in silent isolation.
 The people surrounding them need our prayers, too.
 Churches need resources for outreach; therapists and counselors need wisdom to diagnose; people running treatment centers need strength and patience.
 Also, the police, the first responders, jails, local leaders, and elected officers who are overseeing community efforts to fight addiction are understaffed and underfunded.

 Pray for this evil to be crushed, but also pray about how you can fight against it.
 As I mentioned in my last post, there are grandparents now raising their grandchildren who need babysitters.
 There is a nationwide shortage of foster parents.
 Rehab centers have waiting lists and need beds, money and volunteers.
 Mentors are needed to teach people in recovery life skills, like how to budget or write a resume.
-Support a newly sober person by offering them a job or a chance at friendship.
+Support a newly sober person by offering them a job or a second chance at friendship.
 Reach out to someone whose child or spouse is suffering.
-Sit with them at the hospital and teach them they don’t need to be ashamed.
+Sit with them at the hospital and teach them they have nothing to be ashamed ofa.
 Many families have no idea where to look for help or answers, and they may need a shoulder to cry on, or someone to pray with them.

 Educate.
 I’m amazed at the people who have been caught off guard by the power of addiction and the drugs on the market today.
 Heroin is a problem today is because people had no idea that oxycodone was almost the same thing in a perscription.
 And how many people would have avoided their addiction altogether if they had known they were suffering from a mental disorder?
 The more we know about substance abuse, the stronger our communities will be against its influence.
 The more we know about the warning signs of what addiction looks like, the less we will enable people to continue in it.
 If we were an educated community, we would offer more support to the parents and relatives who feel isolated.
 Substance abuse is all over the news if you look for it.
 Make an effort to research and read about what’s happening in West Virginia, Kentucky, Ohio, Florida, New Hampshire, and in your own state too.
 Don’t ignore this problem because you don’t see it happening to you.